tedmoore/schelp2/docs/Classes/ArrayedCollection.md

 ```

 ### `reshape`
 For a multidimensional array, rearranges the data using the desired number of elements along each dimension.
 The data may be extended using [Array#-wrapExtend](../Classes/Array.md#-wrapextend) if needed.
-This will always return a rectangular array, see [#-isRectangular](#-isrectangular).
+This will always return a rectangular array, see [isRectangular](#isrectangular).
 ```supercollider
 a = [4, 7, 6, 8];
 a.reshape(2, 2);